ECK0320/SnowballAssociates/content/works/light_format/2025/250319_QuantaServices_PWR_Investment_Thesis.md

 $$$
 </p>

-- The model is based on 2015A--2025E data for U.S. Electricity Consumption annual growth and PWR's financial statements (Source: [EIA](https://www.eia.gov/electricity/annual/table.php?t=epa_01_03.html), FactSet).
+- The model is based on 2015A--2025E data for U.S. Electricity Consumption annual growth and FY15A--FY24A data for PWR's financial statements (Source: [EIA](https://www.eia.gov/electricity/annual/table.php?t=epa_01_03.html), FactSet).
 > _The Base Case of 2.17\% for the FY25E growth is directly derived from the EIA's 2025E U.S. electricity consumption._

 #### FY25E diluted EPS for PWR